conceptdev/xamarin-ios-samples/To9o/readme.md

 This project is still under construction - the following are just some of the tasks still to be done:

-* Search indexing happens in bulk, not when each item is added/updated
-* NSUserActivity type of search hasn't been added yet
 * Peek and Push have not been added
 * More translations are required
 * Properly use size-classes so we can live in mutlitasking panels on iPad